dtjohnso/dtjohnso.github.com/_drafts/ditch-dropbox.md

 	- Demo
  -->

 At peak, I had about 150 GB of stuff stored in my Dropbox Plus account.
 When I switched to Sync, I took the time to clean up a bunch of junk that was in there, and was able to reduce my total synced footprint to about 100 GB.
-That's a 33% decrease in bloat.
+That's a 33% decrease in bloat right there.

+But more importantly, we need to look at what I had to pay to store this stuff with Sync.
+At Sync.com, I bought their lowest price personal tier, which gives 500GB for $50 per year.

 <!-- Do a spreadsheet -->